Letoilenoir/Letoilenoir.github.io/_posts/2024-03-14-your-new-blog-post.md

 Macros were wonderful, albeit frustrating and initially time consuming, but gave me tha ability to produce things in minutes what took hours to do manually!
 However I soon learned that managing expections was an essential addition to this new productivity!

-The same employer was also transitioning its business from print to website, and the speed they executed this was phenomenal- they were employing web developers in large quanities on impressive renumeration - and this created an impression that it was a carrer to aspire to.
+The same employer was also transitioning its business from print to website, and the speed they executed this was phenomenal- they were employing web developers in large quanities on impressive renumeration - and this created an impression that it was a career to aspire to.

+I enrolled at my local College of FE and took a course in Webpage Design, using Dreamweaver as as the deveolopment tool - I still have the Shoe Shop website that I built as part of the course - but for me the most significant event was the introduction to the <a href="https://csszengarden.com/">CSS Zen Garden</a>.

+I e